Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Profile Modeling

 \subsection{Discussion}

-\paragraph{\textit{Role of Profile Modeling}} Profile modeling provides the foundational layer of personalization by defining both who the user is through user profiling and who the agent becomes through agent role definition.
-These two components offer complementary but distinct perspectives: user profiling seeks to construct expressive representations of user traits and preferences, while agent role definition determines how the agent’s operational style should adapt to those user characteristics.

-\paragraph{\textit{Challenges}} Despite their tight conceptual coupling, they face different technical challenges.
-On the one hand, user profiling is challenged by sparse, noisy, and inconsistent preference signals, as well as the potential conflict between long-term tendencies and context-specific preferences.
-On the other hand, agent role definition faces the trade-off between flexibility and stability across tasks, avoiding both rigid roles and undesirable role drift.
-Finally, a broader challenge lies in the weak coupling between profiling and role adaptation.
-Effective personalization requires bidirectional alignment where the agent must update its role based on refined user profiles, while user profiling should leverage signals arising from the agent’s adaptive behavior.
+\paragraph{\textit{Role and Challenges}} Profile modeling provides the foundational layer of personalization by determining both how the user is represented and how the agent is configured in response to that representation.
+They bridge raw user-related evidence with downstream personalized memory, planning, and action.
+At the same time, they face several tightly coupled challenges.
+User profiling must first cope with sparse, noisy, and inconsistent preference signals.
+Beyond signal quality, a separate challenge is determining which user-related features are genuinely relevant for downstream personalization.
+In parallel, agent role definition must balance adaptability with stability across tasks, avoiding both rigid role assignments and undesirable role drift.
+Finally, a broader challenge lies in the requirement of effective coupling and bidirectional alignment between user profiling and agent role adaptation.

-\paragraph{\textit{Future Directions}} Existing user profiling methods often yield representations that are static or task-specific, and agent roles that lack controllability or principled adaptation dynamics.
+\paragraph{\textit{Future Directions}} Existing user profiling methods often produce representations that are either overly static or narrowly task-specific, while agent roles often lack controllability or principled adaptation dynamics.
 Moreover, user profiling and agent role definition are typically developed in isolation, with limited mechanisms for mutual adjustment.
-Going forward, promising directions include lightweight and interpretable profiling methods that remain robust under sparse signals, more unified frameworks that couple evolving user profiles with stable yet adaptive agent roles.
+Promising directions therefore include lightweight and interpretable profiling methods that remain robust under sparse or noisy signals, as well as unified frameworks that jointly model evolving user profiles and stable yet adaptive agent roles.